 An example of angle-preserving one-to-one (1-1) transformations is the transcomplex trigonometric sine function shown below.

-The mathematical transformation used here is the Transcomplex sine trigonometric.
+The mathematical transformation used here is the Transcomplex Trigonometric Sine function.

 In the figure above we can see how the transcomplex sine function maps a rectangular strip along the X-axis into a curved surface called a circular helicoid.
 Each small square of the XZ-plane is mapped to another deformed "square" in the surface.
 When the squares of the XZ-plane are made infinitesimally small, the squares of the helicoid also become perfect squares, thus preserving the right-angles of the flat strip.